Gigaspaces/xap-docs/site/content/sbp/tableau-configuration.markdown

 |------|-----------|-------------|-----------|----------|
 | Vitalii Zinchenko    | 12.2 | September 2017|    |     |

-# To configure the Tableau-DataGrid integration, complete the following steps:
+To configure the Tableau-DataGrid integration, complete the following steps:

 ## Prerequisites

-- Run XAP Datagrid
+- Start XAP Datagrid
 - Make sure you have a space `<SPACE_NAME>` deployed and data loaded into the space.

 ## ODBC bridge installation

-- Login/Register on EasySoft official web site: {{%exurl "link""http://www.easysoft.com/cgi-bin/account/login.cgi"%}}
+- Login/Register at the EasySoft official web site: {{%exurl "link""http://www.easysoft.com/cgi-bin/account/login.cgi"%}}
-- Download the bridge from here {{%exurl "page""http://www.easysoft.com/products/data_access/odbc_odbc_bridge/index.html"%}}
+- {{%exurl "Download the bridge""http://www.easysoft.com/products/data_access/odbc_odbc_bridge/index.html"%}}
 - Proceed with the installation on your local machine.

 ### EasySoft license configuration